astronomical-data-processing/CuRIG/README.md

-# Cuda Radio Interferometer Gridder - CURIG
+# Cuda Radio Interferometer Gridder - cuRIG

 ## Introduction
-CURIG provides general Cuda version of non-uniform Fourier transform and specified one for radio astronomical imaging.
+CuRIG provides general Cuda version of non-uniform Fourier transform and specified one for radio astronomical imaging.
 We implemented non-uniform Fourier transform to generate dirty images from visibility received by antennas.
 In order to accelerate the imaging process, GPU is involved to reduce the processing time.
 Obvious time speedup can be seen compared with the CPU parallel version.
 And this is our basic version for cuNUFFT and radio astronomical imaging.
 We adopt the ES kernel function for NUFFT and improved W-stacking for imaging.
 HKUST_GZU Group.

 ## Installation